SumoLogic/sumologic-documentation/docs/search/copilot.md

 ### Step 5: Open in Log Search

-Click the **Open in Log Search** icon (insert pic), which will copy your query from Copilot over to a new Log Search, allowing you to utilize all of Sumo Logic's search functionality.
+Click the **Open in Log Search** icon, which will copy your query from Copilot over to a new Log Search, allowing you to utilize all of Sumo Logic's search functionality.
 You can continue investigating, save the search, and remediate.

 <img src={useBaseUrl('img/search/copilot/open-in-log-search.png')} alt="Copilot open in log search" style={{border: '1px solid gray'}} width="600" />